City

 What is the average salary in Zion, IL?

 Zion, IL, offers a variety of job opportunities with competitive salaries.
-The average yearly salary for jobs in Zion is $64,182.
-This range provides a good foundation for many professionals.
-The salary distribution shows a mix of lower-paying and higher-paying jobs.
+The average yearly salary in the area is $63,332.
+This figure reflects the diverse economic landscape, providing a range of earning potentials across different sectors.

 View jobs in Zion, IL